2 more deputies fired after shooting at Florida high school

 “In essence, it was neglect of duty.
 We lost 17 people,” Tony said.

 Two other deputies were fired earlier this month for neglect of duty.
-One of those was school resource officer Scot Peterson, who was also arrested for child neglect, culpable negligence and perjury.
+One of those was school resource officer Scot Peterson, who was also arrested on charges of child neglect, culpable negligence and perjury.
 Peterson’s lawyer has said he will fight the charges.

 The sheriff said no action was taken on three other deputies who were involved in the investigation.